huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_loadbalancers.md

 * `description` - (Optional, String) Specifies the description of the ELB load balancer.

-* `share_type` - (Optional, String) Specifies whether the load balancer is a dedicated load balancer, Value options:
+* `type` - (Optional, String) Specifies whether the load balancer is a dedicated load balancer, Value options:
   **dedicated**, **share**.

 * `vpc_id` - (Optional, String) Specifies the ID of the VPC where the load balancer resides.